 The cost of your dental implants will vary depending on your individual treatment plan and dental needs.
 With that being said, Authority Dental notes that single-tooth dental implants can cost anywhere between $1,000-$3,000 with an additional $500 and $3,000 being added for the abutment and permanent restoration that is mounted to the dental implant, bringing the total cost to about $1,500 and $6,000.

 The American Academy of Implant Dentistry estimates the cost of a single-tooth dental implant as being an average of $3,000-$4,500.
-To find out the total cost of your dental implant procedure, you will need to schedule a consultation with Dr. Toor so that he can prepare a treatment proposal for you.
+To find out the total cost of your dental implant procedure, you will need to schedule a consultation with Dr. Joshi so that he can prepare a treatment proposal for you.
 Keep in mind that if you have dental insurance, you may be able to obtain partial coverage to help pay for your dental implants.

-For honest and effective dentistry that takes your overall health and well-being into consideration, schedule a consultation with Dr. Toor of Glow Dental & Implant Center.
+For honest and effective dentistry that takes your overall health and well-being into consideration, schedule a consultation with Dr. Joshi of Glow Dental & Implant Center.
 We proudly serve the residents of Dallas, TX, as well as Casa View Dallas, Casa Linda Dallas, East Dallas, White Rock Lake, Lakewood, and the surrounding communities.